 SECTION 2.
 The Vice-President shall, in the absence of the President, preside at all meetings.
 Should the President be unable to fulfill the term of office, theVice-President shall assume the full duties of the President.
 The Vice-President shall serve as program chairperson and shall be responsible for the programs.

 SECTION 3.
 The Secretary shall keep the minutes of the meetings of the general membership, the Executive Board, and the Board of Directors, and shall read the minutes at respective meetings.
 The Secretary shall be responsible for all correspondence concerning ‘thank you’ cards to program presenters and appropriate cards for special events.

 SECTION 4.
 The Treasurer shall record all dues received from National Headquarters, keeping an up-to-date record of all members paid.
 The Treasurer shall

 receive, hold, and disburse all funds under executive order.
 The Treasurer shall report at each regular membership meeting and at such times as requested by the President, the Executive Board, or the Board of Directors.
 The Treasurer shall see that the signatures of the President and the Treasurer are on record at the association’s bank.
 See Article II Section 1 regarding auditing of the Treasurer’s records.

 SECTION 5.
-The Webmaster shall manage the association’s website, www.MTACA.org.
-The Webmaster’s duties shall include (but not be limited to) uploading and editing information regarding members, events, meetings and scholarships, as well as forms, pictures, newsletters, etc.
+The Website Administrator shall manage the association’s website, www.MTACA.org.
+The Administrator’s duties shall include (but not be limited to) uploading and editing information regarding members, events, meetings and scholarships, as well as forms, pictures, newsletters, etc.